VinitVora/CynthiaUgwu/README.md

 # CynthiaUgwu

-This website is the property of Cynthia Ugwu.
+This is an Awardee website and the property of Cynthia Ugwu.
 I am a coder who replicated this website solely for educational purposes, with no intention of infringing on any legal rights or ownership.

+This is not responsive